ippo615/experiments/web-misc/ajax-server-status/readme.md

 # AJAX Server Status Monitor

-When you reboot a server it would be nice to know when it is back online so you can referesh the user's page.
+When you reboot a server it would be nice to know when it is back online so you can refresh the user's page.
 These examples show how to make lightweight requests that only check if the server is running.

 01-basic-status shows how to poll if your server is up or down.